sanger/traction-ui/style_guide.md

-# Traction UI - STyle Guide
+# Traction UI - Style Guide

 A working document to list all of the current recommended standards.